aldor007/mkaciuba-com/content/blog/posts/homelab-2022-part-2.md

 # Monitoring and logs

+Without proper monitoring you can know if apps are working correctly

 ## Metrics

 For monitoring I've decided to use [prometheus-operator](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
-It is well known monitoring solution for a Kubernetes cluster so I don't think that I need to add more.
+It is well known monitoring solution for a Kubernetes cluster so I don't think that I need to describe it more here.
 My whole configuration can be found [here](https://github.com/aldor007/homelab/blob/master/helmfile/values/prometheus-operator.yaml)

 | ![example grafana dashboard](https://mort.mkaciuba.com/images/transform/ZmlsZXMvc291cmNlcy8yMDIyL2dyYWZhbmFfMTEzMDJiNzI3NC5QTkc/photo_grafana_big.jpg) |
 |:--:|